Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Gluing configuration spaces

+For statement (2), we have already shown that the codimension is greater than 1 in every case except Case III.
+In this case, $d\geq 5$ ensures that the codimension is at least 2, provided that the total number $r+s$ of vertices colliding is at least 4.
+But the possibility that $r+s=3$ is ruled out because in $\Gamma'$, every segment vertex has an incident edge (by Section \ref{Collapses}), every free vertex has valence at least 3 (by Section \ref{HiddenFaceInvolution}), and multiple edges are not allowed (by Section \ref{MinimalCocycles}). \end{proof}

-Notice that Case III in the proof above is the only place in our whole construction where we need to require that $d>3$.
-Lemma \ref{PositiveCodimension} immediately implies the following statement. \begin{proposition} The maps
+The proof of statement (1) above, Case (III), is the only place in our whole construction where we really need to require that $d>3$.
+For $d=4$, the proof of statement (2) fails.
+In fact, it fails for the face corresponding to the collision of all the vertices in the second graph in expression (\ref{Type2Graphs}) for $d=4$, as noted in \cite[Remark A.12]{CCRL-AGT}.